lahmatiy/source-fragment/README.md

   Number of spaces that used as tab replacement, i.e. tabs in source replaces for 8 spaces by default.

+## Related projects

+- [express-source-fragment](https://github.com/lahmatiy/express-source-fragment) – `Express` middleware to fetch a source fragment by request to server.
+- [Component Inspector](https://github.com/lahmatiy/component-inspector) – developer tool to inspect components that can open component creation source location in editor.
+Has integrations for `React`, `Backbone` and can be adopted for other frameworks.

 ## License

 MIT